+With 10 beachfront parks, you’ll find splash parks, playgrounds, grills and many outdoor adventures.
 Cars are permitted in designated areas sunrise-sunset, conditions permitting.
-Daytona Beach is highly accessible to visitors with disabilities.
-Daytona Beach has great accommodations at all levels, from campgrounds to hotels & B&Bs.
+Daytona Beach is highly accessible and has great accommodations at all levels, from campgrounds to hotels & B&Bs.

 There are numerous historical and culturally meaningful sites in New Smyrna Beach, including the Turnbull and Sugar Mill Ruins, the Eldora State House and the Ponce Inlet lighthouse.

 Named one of “America’s Top Small Cities for The Arts,” New Smyrna is home to the Atlantic Center for the Arts, an artists-in-residence community and educational facility, the Harris House, the Little Theatre and Arts on Douglas.
 There are numerous art shows throughout the year.

 This beautiful National Park is for the more adventurous travelers.
 The seashore has undeveloped beaches and limited services.
 There are no designated picnic areas, phones, food, or drinking water.